Literature: The Black Tattoo

 - Sealed Evil in a Can: The Scourge, until it was released.

 - Shapeshifter: Ripitith, although his shapeshifting choice does not work against Inanna.

 - Ship Tease: Surprisingly, Jack and Esme have something of it.

 - Spanner in the Works: Jack turns out to be a lot more than a simple Audience Surrogate.

 - Took a Level in Badass: By the end of the book, Jack.

 - Unwitting Pawn: Charlie believes that he's in charge, but the Scourge really just needs a vessel and someone besides himself to command the Dragon to end the world.
 Jack himself is also this to a degree, because the Scourge uses his apparent death to further manipulate Charlie.
 That last part backfires horribly for the Scourge.

-- Voice of the Legion: Everything the Scourge says is in bold.
+- Voice of the Legion: Everything the Scourge says is in bold, while Gukumat's sayings are in italics.
 The Dragon takes this up a notch by both having bold text for his speech and larger text when he gets pissed.

 - What the Hell, Hero?: Jack gives Charlie a big and well-deserved lecture on how selfish some of his actions after having gained superpowers have been.